emeb/up5k_basic/README.md

 ## Video

-A late addition to the design is a simple NTSC composite video generator which is based on the original Ohio Scientific C1P system.
+This is a simple NTSC composite video generator which is based on the original Ohio Scientific C1P system.
 The luma and sync output bits should be combined by running sync thru a 330 ohm resistor and luma thru a 560 ohm resistor to a common node driving a 75 ohm baseband composite video